Chennai Mahabalipuram alias Mamallapuram

 Sculture work seen at Mahabalipuram

-Mahabalipuram is on the Bay of Bengal sea coast.
+Mahabalipuram is on the Bay of Bengal Sea coast.
 It is at a distance of around 60 kilometers from Chennai.
 It is situated on the Chennai – Pondicherry East Coast Road (ECR).
 Mahabalipuram was once the port city of the famous Pallava kingdom.

 India – China Summit on Mahabalipuram in October 2019

-Mahabalipuram shot into prominence after the Chinese Premier Xi Jinping and the Indian Prime Minister Shri Narendra Modi met here for a Summit.
+Mahabalipuram was in the news when the Chinese Premier Xi Jinping and the Indian Prime Minister Shri Narendra Modi met here for a Summit.
+Modi-Xi Summit was held on October 11th and 12th, 2019.

 Arjuna’s penance